Pride, Memory, and Saying Their Names

 Because the truth is, I get to live in a very different era.
 Being LGBTQ+ still isn’t entirely safe, but it is safer.
 Today, many of us can be out in our communities, access affirming care, build relationships openly, and live with a level of freedom that wasn't possible a few decades ago.
 HIV is no longer a death sentence.
 There are treatments, prevention options, and support that simply didn’t exist back then.

-I read these stories as a way to remember—and every time, I say the person’s name out loud.
-It’s a small act of respect.
-A way to acknowledge their life, their loss, and the people who loved them.
+I read these stories as a way to remember, and every time, I say the person’s name out loud.
+It’s a small act of respect; a way to acknowledge their life, their loss, and the people who loved them.
 And it’s a practice in gratitude for those who came before us and fought for the rights and resources we have now.